 Cut Out Foil and Plastic Cling Wrap

 Another two items I plan on cutting out are aluminum tin foil and plastic cling wrap.
 Tin foil doesn’t have much use except to cover food when stored in the fridge.
 Recently, I read up on how using aluminum foil when cooking food is not healthy, so I stopped using it instantly.
 There are other alternatives to cover your food, such as reusable elastic covers.
-These can be purchased from the dollar store.

 Instead of plastic wrap, you can use beeswax wraps or homemade fabric sandwich covers to wrap your food in.
 And if you already have those reusable elastic covers, there is no need for plastic wrap.
 I’ll probably only keep it around if I need to package or cover food for guests.